Want really really sharp clean edges when painting, essential for those hard edge colour blocked abstracts & patterns? Of course you do!

 - This is the advice part: get your head around the design.
 Really, imagine your finished piece, know what you're on about.
 Most designs will vary from design to realisation & there's always something magical that happens during that translation, the way an image unfolds and changes as its being made, so be open to that whilst keeping the end game in mind.
 In this case, the dimensions of the design need to work within the dimensions of the board and I winged it since I knew pretty well the look I was after with this series of images.

-- More advice: measure with an accurate ruler - steel rules for preference - and never measure from the "0".
-For accuracy, a good rule is to start at 100mm and measure up or down from here.
+- More advice: measure with an accurate ruler - steel rules for preference - and never measure from the "0", its too hard to get it spot on.
+For accuracy, a good rule is to start at 100mm (or 10mm if your work is quite small) and measure up or down from here.
 A small try square is excellent as a guide for your ruler; that way you're measuring at 90 degrees from the start mark, rather than measuring at any old angle which would of course make your distances completely different.
 100mm from zero at one edge and won't meet up with 100mm from zero at the other unless both lines are at ninety degrees from the zero.
 Yes?
 Trust me, a small try square is totally worth it if, like me, doing number mathsing is really hard & you need any advantage available.
 Buy one.

 - Advice again: mark your mark with a DOT.
 A DOT, people, not a scribble back & forth.
 One mark made lightly, that's all you need.
 And ferrcrissake, use a fine point pencil, not a ballpoint pen.
 Make a an additional mark about halfway across the distance for better accuracy when masking.
 This piece is small enough for one midway checkpoint measurement mark but with larger pieces it doesn't hurt to make a few extra marks for guidance & accuracy.
 Masking tape bends & stretches; keep the line a line, not a curve.